Conditions and diseases

 Diagnosis and treatment

-Hives are not allergies, so allergy tests are rarely useful.
-Your physician will usually prescribe an antihistamines treatment.
+Hives are not allergies.
+So, allergy tests are rarely useful.
+Your physician will usually prescribe antihistamines (medication against allergic reactions).
 These are harmless pills.
-With hives, it is important that you take them daily at fixed times, whether you have itching or not, and sometimes you have to take many pills a day until everything heals.
+With hives, it is important that you take them daily at fixed times, whether you have itching or not.
+Sometimes, you have to take many pills a day until everything heals.

-Difficult, prolonged forms of urticaria can be treated with special medication or injections.
+Difficult, long-term forms of hives can be treated with special medication or injections.

 Treatment centres and specialisations